-The Company had early adopted the Interest Rate Benchmark Reform amendment to IFRS 9 and IFRS 7 issued in September 2019 during the financial year ended 31 December 2019.
+The Company had adopted the Interest Rate Benchmark Reform amendment to IFRS 9 and IFRS 7 issued in September 2019.
 The amendments provide temporary relief from applying specific hedge accounting requirements to hedging relationships directly affected by IBOR reform.
 The reliefs have the effect that LIBOR reform should not generally cause hedge accounting to terminate.